Stephen Hasner | Workplace Injuries | July 27, 2020

 Injuries caused by exposure to electricity are common in the workplace.
 Many electrical injuries and electrocutions occur in the construction industry.

 Over one-half of all electrical fatalities between 2003 and 2018 occurred in the construction industry.
-During 2018, electrocutions accounted for approximately 8.5 percent of construction fatalities.
+In 2018, electrocutions accounted for approximately 8.5 percent of construction fatalities.
 There was an 18 percent increase in overall electrical fatalities in the workplace from 2017 to 2018.

 Though electrical injuries decreased from 2017 to 2018, the construction industry saw the highest rate of nonfatal electrical accidents, followed by the manufacturing industry.